-Storm water runoff is rain or melted snow that is not absorbed into the ground, used by plants, or evaporated into the atmosphere.
-The public storm sewer system in the City of Loveland collects and conveys storm water runoff to the Little Miami River.
-Storm water is not cleaned and processed at a treatment plant before outlet, as separate sanitary sewer flows are.
+Stormwater runoff is rain or melted snow that is not absorbed into the ground, used by plants, or evaporated into the atmosphere.
+The public storm sewer system in the City of Loveland collects and conveys stormwater runoff to the Little Miami River.
+Stormwater is not cleaned and processed at a treatment plant before the outlet, as separate sanitary sewer flows are.

 Also in 2003, a Storm Water Utility fee was established.
-The utility fee was created to offset costs of managing and improving a storm sewer system, including meeting OEPA permit requirements.
-The utility fee is the same base rate for residential properties, and is calculated based on impervious area on non-residential properties, which typically have more storm water runoff.
+The utility fee was created to offset the costs of managing and improving a storm sewer system, including meeting OEPA permit requirements.
+The utility fee is the same base rate for residential properties and is calculated based on the impervious area on non-residential properties, which typically have more storm water runoff.

-If you have questions about storm water, want to report a drainage issue or potential illicit discharge into a waterway, please submit an action line request or contact Cindy Klopfenstein, PE, CFM, City Engineer.
+If you have questions about storm water, or want to report a drainage issue or potential illicit discharge into a waterway, please contact Cindy Klopfenstein, PE, CFM, City Engineer.